Just how fast can an elephant run? They’re the biggest land animals in the world. You may be surprised to see just how fast elephants can get.

 It’s still not advisable to try and outrun elephants.
 In fact, in the following sections, we’ll talk about what we can do if we find ourselves being charged by an elephant.

-Will elephants give a warning before they run towards you?
+Will elephants give a warning before they run toward you?

-Thankfully, if an elephant is gong to charge you, it’ll first give you some warning.
+Thankfully, if an elephant is going to charge you, it’ll first give you some warning.

 One thing to look out for is if an elephant is flapping its ears and stamping its feet.
-Also keep an eye out for its trunk.
-If it’s curled inwards, that’s attack position.
+Also, keep an eye out for its trunk.
+If it’s curled inwards, that’s the attack position.